VLOOKUP Function and Its Uses

 Look up value must be in the leftmost column of a table

+Suppose you want to do a dynamic column lookup based on the value in cell B11.
+Manually you need to change the formula in each cell (C11 through E11) to update the third parameter of Vlookup formula (col_index_num).
 Look at the image below.
-We need to change the formula in each cell (C11 through E11) to update the third parameter of Vlookup formula (col_index_num).

 Use the COLUMN function to increment column index number automatically by 1